 A total hip replacement is a surgery that uses an artificial ball-and-socket joint to replace a diseased or injured hip joint.
-It can be done through open surgery or a minimally invasive technique.
-You may need a hip replacement when pain and stiffness limit your normal activities and rest, medication and physical therapy are no longer working.
+At UVA, we offer both open surgery and minimally invasive options.

 Other reasons for surgery may include: